First drive: 2022 Subaru Outback Wilderness pushes further into the wild

 Sitting pretty

 The Wilderness is based off of the Onyx Edition XT trim level, granting it a very strong list of standard equipment.
 The larger 11.6-inch vertically oriented touchscreen with Android Auto/Apple CarPlay, heated front and rear seats, all-weather floor mats, water-repellent upholstery, and a power liftgate are all standard.
-Also standard are many safety features, including automatic forward emergency braking, adaptive cruise control, active lane control, and blind spot monitors with lane change assist.
+Also standard are many safety features, including automatic emergency braking, adaptive cruise control, active lane control, and blind-spot monitors with lane change assist.
 Reverse automatic braking is also available as part of the Wilderness’ only options package, which also adds a power moonroof and navigation for $1,845.

 There’s plenty of room for passengers in both rows, the interior dimensions haven’t shifted at all on the Wilderness, so there’s still an impressive 32.5 cubic feet of cargo space behind the rear seats.
 I particularly enjoyed the Wilderness’ front seats, which get a unique dimpled design and are very, very comfortable.
 They also stayed reasonably cool on a warm day without ventilation and are worthy thrones for a longer drive, even one on a bumpy road.